top of page

 Hormonal imbalances

-If proteins and fats aren't being digested well, it affects the body's ability to produce sex hormones (progesterone, estrogen, and testosterone) and neurotransmitters, such as serotonin and dopamine, This leads to decreased energy, brain fog, and memory issues, increased inflammation, increased symptoms of depression and anxiety and increased symptoms of PMS, perimenopause and menopause.
+If proteins and fats aren't digested well, the body will lack two of the main building blocks necessary to synthesize hormones, such as progesterone, estrogen, and testosterone, and neurotransmitters, such as serotonin, GABA, and dopamine, This leads to decreased energy, brain fog, and memory issues, increased inflammation, increased symptoms of depression and anxiety and increased symptoms of PMS, perimenopause, and menopause.
+Chronic stress, poor sleep, and poor nutrition or blood sugar dysregulation can also cause hormonal imbalances.

 Pathogenic micro-organisms

-Pathogenic micro-organisms found in the gut can contribute to inflammation not only in the gut, but in the rest of the body by releasing endotoxins through the gut lining (leaky gut) and into the bloodstream.
+Pathogenic micro-organisms found in the gut can contribute to inflammation not only in the gut, but in the rest of the body by releasing endotoxins called lipopolysaccharides through the gut lining (leaky gut) and into the bloodstream.
 Many with autoimmune diagnoses have pathogens living in their gut that contribute to their symptoms.
 Pathogens can also contribute to achy joints, brain fog, fatigue, inability to digest food and use nutrients, and lower immune system function.
-There has been great success eliminating pathogens using herbals and it is even more important to improve the health of your gut so pathogens can no longer reside there.

 To learn more about leaky gut, click here.